Digital Signal Processing Implementation (algorithms to optimization)

 Algorithms to Optimization

-A one-day supplement to the Digital Signal Processing course that takes the theory and translates it into practice.
+A one-day supplement to the Digital Signal Processing (theory and application) course that takes the theory and translates it into practice.

 - The course will include a mixed lecture and demonstration format and has been written to be independent of target processor architecture.